 Once, from behind the window of the nursery.
-He was wrapped in a blue blanket, and he was oh so small.
-They asked her if she wanted to hold him, and she said no. Just as she had in the delivery room, right after he was born, when she had squeezed her eyes shut so that she wouldn’t see him, her heart, the heart that she was giving away.
-She said no.
+He was wrapped in a blue blanket, and he was so small.
+They asked me if I wanted to hold him, and I said no. Just as I had in the delivery room, right after he was born, when I had squeezed my eyes shut so that I wouldn’t see him, my heart, the heart that I was giving away.
+I said no.

-It would have killed me, she said.
+It would have killed me.
 It would have killed me.
 I couldn’t have gone on.
 I loved him.

-So she said no. She refused to hold her son.”
+So I said no. I refused to hold my son.”

 Me: Oh, my god, my god, how terrible, how heartbreaking, how did her heart survive it?